 When I Find Adoption Centers Near Me, What Services Can I Expect?

 Every adoption agency and adoption center will have different services based on its mission and location.
 If you are pregnant, chances are most centers and agencies will be able to support you.
-Adoptive parents, note that these are generally places designed to help birth parents, but adoption agencies would specifically have information you might need if you’re planning to adopt.
+Adoptive parents note that these are generally places designed to help birth parents, but adoption agencies would specifically have the information you might need if you’re planning to adopt.
 Every adoption center and adoption agency I’ve come across not only lists their services on their website (and often social media page) but also has a directory of the individuals you should reach out to, depending on what you need.
 Many adoption agencies and centers provide:

 - Adoption facilitation

 - Parent support groups

 - Parenting resources

 - Counseling for birth parents and/or adoptees